-In this post, Lucy shares her gardening journey from being a child through to present day.
+In this post, Lucy our Sow Clever co-founder shares her gardening journey from being a child through to present day.

-One of my earliest memories of growing something from seed was back when I was a gnome.
-Not a real gnome of course, a proud leader of the gnome patrol at my local Brownie Guide pack.
+One of my earliest memories of growing something from seed was back when I was a Gnome.
+Not a real gnome of course, a proud leader of the Gnome patrol at my local Brownie pack.
 I was trying to earn my gardening badge and it involved growing some sweet peas, nasturtiums and chives.
-Despite the brownie leader telling me my chives looked like a clump of weeds (how rude) I earned my badge and mum had some sewing of a different kind to do.
+Despite the brownie leader telling me my chives looked like a clump of weeds (rude) I earned my badge and mum has some sewing of a different kind to do.

 Gardening was part of family life for me.
 At one point, we had a large vegetable patch, 4 varieties of soft fruits and an orchard of apple and pear trees.
 Sneaking a strawberry (or 5) off the plant, was part of my childhood I remember with equal parts fondness, and nostalgia.